EveTC/Pararge_aegeria_morphometrics/README.md

 # Pararge_aegeria_morphometrics

-This is a repository for the research article entitled "Morphological responses to latitude in a range expanding butterfly".
-The manuscript has been subm,itted to PeerJ for review.
+This is a repository for the research article entitled "Wing morphological responses to latitude in a range expanding butterfly".
+The manuscript has been submitted to PeerJ for review.

 Authors: Evelyn D Taylor-Cox; Callum Macgregor; Amy Corthine; Jane K. Hill; Jenny A. Hodgson; Ilik Saccheri